-What is multiband compression and why do you need to know how to use it?
+What is multiband compression and why should you use it?
 This guide looks at five ways multiband compression can improve your mix.

 Understanding Multiband Compression